tkonopka/shrt/README.md

  Group | Function | Description
  --- | --- | ---
- cache | assignc | assign to variable using value from cache cache | cache | set a directory to act as a disk cache cache | cachefile | get path to a file in cache cache | existsc | check if cache contains representation for a variable cache | loadc | load object from cache
+ cache | assignc | assign to variable using value from cache cache | cachedir | set a directory to act as a disk cache cache | cachefile | get path to a file in cache cache | existsc | check if cache contains representation for a variable cache | loadc | load object from cache